MKLab-ITI/pygrank/tutorials/measures.md

 as per the formulation of [krasanakis2019linkauc] and calculates E[internal edges] / E[possible edges] of the fuzzy rank subgraph.
 If ranks assume binary values, E[.] becomes set size and this calculates the induced subgraph Density.
-Initializes the Density metric.
+Initializes the Density measure.

 Args:
  * *graph:* Optional.
-The graph on which to calculate the metric.
+The graph on which to calculate the measure.
 If None (default) it is automatically extracted from graph signals passed for evaluation.

 Example: